Do I Need to Sand Before Staining? Grit Guide for Every Wood Type

 Steps For Manual Sanding By Hand

-When sanding by hand, begin with the coarsest grit sandpaper and progress through each stage of finer grits.
-Use a sanding block or sanding sponge for consistent pressure and control.
-Focus on areas with imperfections or uneven surfaces, and remember to sand with the grain for an even result.
+When sanding by hand, begin with the coarsest appropriate grit for your scenario (see grit table above) and progress through each finer grit.
+Use a sanding block for flat surfaces and consistent pressure.
+Focus on areas with imperfections or uneven surfaces first, then do a full-surface final pass with the finishing grit.
+Always sand with the grain for an even result.

 Importance Of Sanding In Stages